We Were Here (Joshua Radin album)

 We Were Here (2006) is the first full-length album by American singer-songwriter Joshua Radin.
 It reached #34 on the Top Heatseekers Chart.
 The singer-songwriter released a cover of the song "Only You" as a bonus song.

 Usage in media

 The songs "Closer" and "Winter" are featured in the episodes "My Best Laid Plans" and "My Screw Up", respectively, in the American television program Scrubs.

-"Winter" also features in the web series Jake and Amir episode "Amir's Birthday", and season 2 episode "Fiona, Interrupted" of Shameless.
+"Winter" also features in the web series Jake and Amir episode "Amir's Birthday", Leverage, and season 2 episode "Fiona, Interrupted" of Shameless.

 "What if You" was in Catch and Release, starring Jennifer Garner and Timothy Olyphant.

 Videos

 Radin's first music video for the song "Closer" was directed by Zach Braff.